rudygt/MiniProfilerXRay/tools/README.md

 * build docker image

-run this command in the xraylocal folder
+run this command in the tools/xraylocal folder

 ```
 docker build -t xray-daemon .
 ```

-* run local xray daemon (you will neeed an aws key/secret)
+* run local xray daemon (you will neeed an aws key/secret), note that the default region on the aws console could be other than "us-east-1" so switch the console or change this docker run command to send the xray traces to your desired region.

 ```
 docker run --rm --attach STDOUT -e AWS_ACCESS_KEY_ID=[put your key id here] -e AWS_SECRET_ACCESS_KEY=[put your key secret here] -e AWS_REGION=us-east-1 --name xray-daemon -p 2000:2000/udp xray-daemon -o